gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - fully de-confirmed it when coherence fell below relational viability
 - preserved contested branches under contradiction instead of forcing false promotion
 - resolved preserved ambiguity into a renewed mainline when later evidence supported one branch
+- registered fresh weak recoupling temptation after restart without confusing it with restoration of the old joint field
 - issued revised predicted trains

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

 ---

-### 9. Coupling, decoupling, ambiguity, and restart can be represented without premature collapse
+### 9. Coupling, decoupling, ambiguity, restart, and fresh recoupling can be represented without premature collapse
-Cycles 4–11 suggest the architecture can distinguish between:
+Cycles 4–12 suggest the architecture can distinguish between:
 - a new provisional source
 - a weak coupling candidate
 - a stable joint choreography